Video game console: History

+Form factor

 Home video game console

 Home video game consoles are meant to be connected to a television or other type of monitor, with power supplied through an outlet.
 This requires the unit to be used in a fixed location, typically at home in one's living room.
 Separate game controllers, connected through wired or wireless connections, are used to provide input to the game.
-Early examples include the Atari 2600, the Nintendo Entertainment System, and the Sega Genesis; newer examples include the Wii U, the PlayStation 5, and the Xbox Series X. Specific types of home consoles include:
+Early examples include the Atari 2600, the Nintendo Entertainment System, and the Sega Genesis; newer examples include the Wii U, the PlayStation 5, and the Xbox Series X.